BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ## Cyberware Capacity

- - [Cyberware Capacity Shards RNG Removed](https://www.nexusmods.com/cyberpunk2077/mods/11399) removes capacity shards from the game.
+ - **Capacity grows every level.** [Cyberware Capacity Shards RNG Removed](https://www.nexusmods.com/cyberpunk2077/mods/11399) removes capacity shards from the game.
 Instead you get +14 capacity straight away and +1 every level, for +74 by level 60.
 That is the most you could ever get from finding every shard.
- - Skillful gives +1 capacity each time Solo, Shinobi, Engineer or Netrunner reaches rank 15, 30, 45 and 60.
+ - **Skills add capacity.** Skillful gives +1 capacity each time Solo, Shinobi, Engineer or Netrunner reaches rank 15, 30, 45 and 60.
 That's up to +16.
- - [Renaissance Punk - Perk Scaling](https://www.nexusmods.com/cyberpunk2077/mods/14037) changes the Tech perk Renaissance Punk.
+ - **The Renaissance Punk perk adds capacity.** [Renaissance Punk - Perk Scaling](https://www.nexusmods.com/cyberpunk2077/mods/14037) changes the Tech perk Renaissance Punk.
 If you own the perk, each attribute gives +2 capacity at 4, 9, 15 and 20, for up to +40.
- - [Actual Chrome Compression](https://www.nexusmods.com/cyberpunk2077/mods/14044) makes the Chrome Compressor reduce how much capacity your installed cyberware costs, from 5% at Tier 2 up to 30% at Tier 5++.
+ - **Chrome Compressor lowers cyberware cost.** [Actual Chrome Compression](https://www.nexusmods.com/cyberpunk2077/mods/14044) makes the Chrome Compressor reduce how much capacity your installed cyberware costs, from 5% at Tier 2 up to 30% at Tier 5++.

+<p align="right"><a href="#top">Back to top</a></p>

+---

 # New and Notable Mechanics